Slovenia Hiking 🥾

 The Triglav National Park is located in the north-western part of Slovenia near Bohinj, Bled, Kranjska Gora and the Soča Valley (Bovec & Kobarid).
 Evidently it's the best starting point for your hiking and trekking adventures.

 Hikers can discover Slovenia's highest peaks, beautiful limestone walls, jaw-dropping views, and numerous waterfalls.
 Excellent hiking trails can be found in the Kamnik-Savinja Alps as well, starting right at the northern tip of the Ljubljana basin.
 Ljubljana region's highest peak is Mount Grintovec, while the Logar Valley is one of the most picturesque areas of Slovenia.

 If you have time don't miss your trip to Velika Planina, a fairytale herdsmen village.

 Which are the best hiking trails for families in Slovenia?

-From Ljubljana, the centre and capital of Slovenia, you can reach the Gorenjska Region in an hour’s drive.
-This region is home to wonderful nature sceneries.
+From Ljubljana, the center and capital of Slovenia, you can reach the Gorenjska Region in an hour’s drive.
+This region is home to wonderful natural sceneries.
 Take a walk around Lake Bled on a picturesque trail and stop to try the traditional Slovenian gastronomy.
 You can also visit Lake Bohinj, the largest Alpine lake in Slovenia.
 From there, a wonderful trail suitable for beginners and kids will take you to the enchanting Savica Waterfall, which is quite a sight to behold for the eyes of a child.